wangziqi2013/wangziqi2013.github.io/_posts/2019-01-02-Txn-Chopping.markdown

 one C-edge and one S-edge.
 In the second case, one of the two pieces has a C-edge.
 In the third case, both pieces have C-edges.
 In both cases, the number of C-edges is not affected, because merging pieces only affect the number of S-edges.
 Using a similar argument in case one, we know that there is still an SC-cycle no matter how we merge pieces.

+The first observation helps us identify when to stop chopping.
+It is easily shown that the chopping should stop when the split of any piece will induce a cycle, because further steps of chopping will not make the cycle disappear.
+The second observation helps us degisn an algorithm to perform chopping.
+It shows that it makes no difference when we chop transaction Ti, whether or not the other transactions have been chopped.
+This is because SC-graphs do not disappear if we split or merge pieces in transactions other than Ti.